jneubert/reveal-test/md-slides/part2a.md

 - [Waagmeester: Integrating Wikidata and other linked data sources - Federated SPARQL queries](http://sulab.org/2017/07/integrating-wikidata-and-other-linked-data-sources-federated-sparql-queries/) ([more examples](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Federated_queries))
 - [Malyshev et al.: Semantic Technology Usage in Wikipedia’s Knowledge Graph](https://iccl.inf.tu-dresden.de/w/images/5/5a/Malyshev-et-al-Wikidata-SPARQL-ISWC-2018.pdf)
 - Critical comments/suggestions: [Freire/Isaac: Technical usability of Wikidatas linked data](https://pdfs.semanticscholar.org/f6d1/6eaf975af03a172c73843ff506592c952a04.pdf)

+Note: Wikidata is a comfortable way to enter the world of RDF and Linked Data.
+But how can you get your beloved resources in?

 ---